johnny-godoy/johnny-godoy/README.md

 <!--
+TODO: Add contact (linkedin, kaggle) and my CV (I want to do a rewrite before sharing)

 **johnny-godoy/johnny-godoy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: